-- a) The ecosystem (not the "relevant market") should be the domain of inquiry; - b) Efficiency is decidedly secondary; innovation ought be the primary welfare criterion.66 - c) If there are multiple sides to the platform, benefits to all sides should be evaluated; and because pricing is not the only parameter that constituents care about, then access to services, integration of services, value of services and efficiency of ads, etc. should also receive limelight.
+- a) The ecosystem (not the "relevant market") should be the domain of inquiry; - b) Efficiency is decidedly secondary; innovation ought be the primary welfare criterion. - c) If there are multiple sides to the platform, benefits to all sides should be evaluated; and because pricing is not the only parameter that constituents care about, then access to services, integration of services, value of services and efficiency of ads, etc. should also receive limelight.
 This is necessary because horizontal and vertical distinctions are blurred anyway.
-In assessing the market power of Big Tech, recognize that they all compete across traditional (relevant) market boundaries; so traditional HHI market thresholds are meaningless. - d) Distinctions between vertical and horizontal markets no longer meaningful as lateral firms (complementors) can become competitors too, and they must be assessed when calibrating the strength of potential competition. - e) Enquiry is necessary into whether the acquired entity be (i) shut down (ii) left alone (iii) integrated All but (i) are good.
+In assessing the market power of Big Tech, recognize that they all compete across traditional (relevant) market boundaries; so traditional HHI market thresholds are meaningless.

+- d) Distinctions between vertical and horizontal markets no longer meaningful as lateral firms (complementors) can become competitors too, and they must be assessed when calibrating the strength of potential competition. - e) Enquiry is necessary into whether the acquired entity be (i) shut down (ii) left alone (iii) integrated All but (i) are good.
 After an M&A transaction, capabilities are not lost to the ecosystem (assuming no shut down).
 If the acquired entity remains in the ecosystem, and is better integrated into the platform, it likely makes the ecosystem more robust and competitive.
-If multihoming exists prior to acquisition, will it continue post acquisition?

-- f) The higher the degree of alignment between the acquiring firm and the target, the greater the scope for benefits.
-Capabilities are more easily integrated when they are similar.
-The younger the target, the more malleable and more easily it is likely to be integrated, thereby improving the performance of the ecosystem. - g) If the platform leader/conductor is the acquirer, what is their track record with respect to nurturing innovation in the ecosystem.
+If multihoming exists prior to acquisition, will it continue post acquisition? - f) If the platform leader/conductor is the acquirer, what is their track record with respect to nurturing innovation in the ecosystem.
 If it has a good track record, that helps.
 If it buys companies and snuffs them out, the agencies are entitled to be skeptical.
 If it predates against competitors, that is not good.
 Does it respect other companies' (startups) intellectual property rights or not?
-Since intellectual property is an important way for new entrants to compete with incumbents, this is an important consideration.
-While static analysis (in principal) pays little or no attention to history, evolutionary approaches recognizes that "history matters." - h) In the case of mergers and acquisitions of new entrants, consideration ought to be given to the unique positioning of the target and the positioning of other potential entrants too.
-However, uniqueness should not be overplayed, unless it is a firm that has been around a while, because new enterprises can pivot.67 Most startups pivot several times before they find their footing.
+Since intellectual property is an important way for new entrants to compete with incumbents, this is an important consideration. - g) In the case of mergers and acquisitions of new entrants, consideration ought to be given to the unique positioning of the target and the positioning of other potential entrants too.
+However, uniqueness should not be overplayed, unless it is a firm that has been around a while, because new enterprises can pivot.
+60 Most startups pivot several times before they find their footing.
 And often, even after they find their footing.
-As recognized by the dynamic capabilities framework, the key lies in recognizing when it is time to pivot.
-History matters, but it is not determinative. - Since conventional structural analysis is not meaningful, the analysis of competitive effects is still the way to go... but we must get more flexible about it and introduce ecosystem robustness as the key metric by which to assess competitive effects.
-Reversions to yesterday's structural thresholds is not the way out.
-Nor is the trotting out the analysis of traditional competitive effects (price and output) all that meaningful anymore. - j) Diversification via M&A that builds upon or extends existing capabilities is a form of diversi-
+As recognized by the dynamic capabilities framework, the key lies in recognizing when it is time to pivot. - Since conventional structural analysis is not meaningful, the analysis of competitive effects is still the way to go... but we must get more flexible about it and introduce ecosystem robustness as the key metric by which to assess competitive effects.
+Revision to yesterday's structural thresholds is not the way out.
+Nor is the trotting out the analysis of traditional competitive effects (price and output) all that meaningful anymore.